Jrobles70/MeetMe/README.md

 # proj10-MeetMe

 ## Overview
 This is my final project for CIS 322.
 This is still a work in progress and is a little rough around the edges.
-I am in the process of finishing this and will have it done by the end of this weekend.
-The way this project works is that it allows a user to create a meeting with a title and a password.
-The user will give a date range they want to have the meeting and the meeting will be added to mongodb.
-The user needs to give the title and password to any other people who want to be apart of this meeting as well.
-When they join the meeting they will add their free time to the database and the server will find similar times for them to meet.
-Finally all users are able to leave comments in the meetings page in case something does not work out and they want to change the day.
+I struggled to finish this along with a few other large projects I had and honestly was not able to complete it.
+I essentially merged together my memos project with my busy times project to create an interface similar to memos but with meetings.
+I struggled to get everything working together and I am really dissatisfied with this project.
+I was not able to add the free times to the database for an unknown reason and I struggled passing information needed to view a meeting page.
+I realize that this will be my lowest graded project so I am hoping that my other projects show that I worked hard this term but dropped the ball a little bit at the end of the term.

 ## How to use